 18. Set Aside Time For Relaxation And Be Generous With It

-When we don't plan ahead of time, we're more likely to make choices depending on how we're feeling at the time.
-While this may occasionally work in our favour (for example, when we've had a long day and decide to rearrange our plans so we can have a peaceful night in), it can also work against us.
+When we don't plan, we're more likely to choose depending on our feelings.
+While this may occasionally work in our favour (for example, when we've had a long day and decide to rearrange our plans to have a peaceful night in), it can also work against us.

 You won't get enough rest if you wait for the mood to strike or until you feel like you “deserve” to relax (more on that later).
 Even if it's only 15-minute bubbles here and there, you have to carve time out of your routine.

-The most crucial aspect of a rest schedule is, to be honest with yourself about what you want and need.
+The most crucial aspect of a rest schedule is being honest about what you want and need.
 You shouldn't use your schedule to attempt to limit yourself; instead, use it to safeguard your time.

-19. Schedule In Some Time For Relaxing During The Week
+19. Schedule Some Time For Relaxing During The Week

 When we do this, we risk not just burning out and making rest less effective in general, but we also gravitate to things that aren't relaxing as numbing.